-The application deadline for the start in September 2018 is 1 May 2018, based on first come, first serve of the staggered admission procedure.
+The application deadline for the start in September 2019 is 1 July 2019.

-Students holding a Bachelor or Master degree or equivalent in one of the following fields are usually considered eligible for admission to the MSc programme Nutrition and Health when they meet also the GPA and English proficiency requirements:
+Students holding a bachelor's or master's degree or equivalent in one of the following fields are usually considered eligible for admission to the MSc programme Nutrition and Health when they meet also the GPA and English proficiency requirements:

 - Nutrition Sciences, Food Science and Nutrition